populse_mia.user_interface.data_browser package¶

 - add_column(column, tag)[source]¶

-Add a column to the table
+Add a new column to the table with the specified tag.

 - Parameters: